AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

 >[!TAB Send a document to a single signer]

-Jump in and learn how easy it is [send a document out for signature](send-to-single-recipient.md)
+Jump in and learn how easy it is to [send a document out for signature](send-to-single-recipient.md).

 >[!TAB Get started with Acrobat Sign]